 The fluoride Halifax Water uses in the drinking water system must meet the American Water Works Association standards, and more importantly National Sanitation Foundation (NSF)/American National Standards Institute (ANSI) Standard 60, which is a standard for additives to drinking water.

 Water fluoridation is one of a number of public health measures where additives are used to achieve health benefits in a population.
+Find more information on those health benefits from Health Canada, here.
 Fluoride used in drinking water fluoridation is not considered a drug by Health Canada as per the Food and Drugs Act and is not regulated by the federal government as a drug.